wodby/docs/docs/stacks/ruby/local.md

 Usage: make COMMAND

 Commands:
-    up              Start up all container from the current docker-compose.yml build           Build ruby image with gems from your Gemfile.lock stop            Stop all containers for the current docker-compose.yml (docker-compose stop) down            Same as stop
+    help            List available commands and their description up              Start up all container from the current docker-compose.yml start           Start stopped containers
+    build           Build ruby image with gems from your Gemfile.lock stop            Stop all containers for the current docker-compose.yml (docker-compose stop) down            Same as stop
-    prune           Stop and remove containers, networks, images, and volumes (docker-compose down) ps              List container for the current project (docker ps with filter by name) shell           Access Ruby container via shell as a default user  (docker exec -ti $CID sh) logs [service]  Show containers logs, use [service] to show logs of specific service
+    prune [service] Stop and remove containers, networks, images, and volumes (docker-compose down) ps              List container for the current project (docker ps with filter by name) shell           Access Ruby container via shell as a default user  (docker exec -ti $CID sh) logs [service]  Show containers logs, use [service] to show logs of specific service